cohatom/lnx-zabbix-proxy-installer/README.md

 4. ./lnx-zabbix-proxy-installer.sh
 5. At the prompt enter the IP address of Zabbix Server

+## Changelog
+27.7.2021
+* Updated script to latest Zabbix version 5.4
+* Added installation of zabbix-get and zabbix-sql-scripts (new package in version 5.4)
 ## To-DO

 * Pick proxy version you want to install